Learning Dashboard

 Ownership Microloan

 Ownership Microloans provide small, flexible loans to help beginning, niche, and small family farm operations purchase or improve farmland and buildings.
 These loans support the acquisition of land, construction or improvement of farm structures, and other capital expenses necessary to establish and sustain agricultural operations.
-FSA targets a portion of these loan funds to historically underserved farmers and ranchers.

 Operating Microloan

 Operating Microloans provide small, flexible loans to help beginning, niche, and small family farm operations meet their operational needs.
 These loans support the purchase of equipment, livestock, feed, seed, supplies, and other essential items to sustain and improve farming operations.
-FSA targets a portion of these loan funds to historically underserved farmers and ranchers.

-The Reimbursement Transportation Cost Payment (RTCP) program provides financial assistance to geographically disadvantaged farmers and ranchers to help offset the high costs of transporting agricultural commodities and inputs.
+The Reimbursement Transportation Cost Payment (RTCP) program provides financial assistance to farmers and ranchers to help offset the high costs of transporting agricultural commodities and inputs.
 This program aims to support producers in Alaska, Hawaii, and insular areas where transportation costs are significantly higher.

 Loan Deficiency Payments (LDP)